calcitem/MarkDartix/docs/dev/ARCHITECTURE.md

 ## Overview

 - `.`: Configuration files

-- `package.json`: Project settings
+- `pubspec.yaml`: Project settings

 - `build/`: Contains generated binaries

 - `dist/`: Build files for deployment

 - `docs/`: Documentation and assets

-- `resources/`: Application assets using at build time
+- `resources/`: Application assets used at build time

-- `node_modules/`: Dependencies
-- `src`: MarkText source code
+- `lib`: MarkDartix source code
-  - `common/`: Common source files that only require Node.js APIs.
-Code from this folder can be used in all other folders except `muya`.
+  - `common/`: Common source files that only require Dart APIs.
+Code from this folder can be used in all other folders.
-  - `main/`: Main process source files that require Electron main-process APIs. `main` files can use `common` source code.
+  - `main/`: Main process source files that require Flutter main-process APIs. `main` files can use `common` source code.
-  - `muya/`: MarkTexts backend that only allow pure JavaScript, BOM and DOM APIs.
-Don't use Electron or Node.js APIs!
+  - `muya/`: MarkDartix's backend that only allows pure Dart, BOM and DOM APIs.
+Don't use Flutter or other platform-specific APIs!
-  - `renderer`: Frontend that require Electron renderer-process APIs and may use `common` or `muya` source code.
+  - `renderer`: Frontend that requires Flutter renderer-process APIs and may use `common` or `muya` source code.

-- `static/`: Application assets (images, themes, etc)
+- `assets/`: Application assets (images, themes, etc)

 - `test/`: Contains (unit) tests

-## Introduction to MarkText
+## Introduction to MarkDartix

-MarkText is a realtime preview (WYSIWYG) editor for markdown with various markdown extensions and our philosophy is to keep things clean, simple and minimal.
-The application is build with HTML, JS and CSS on top of Electron.
-Currently we're using a few native node libraries and our UI is build with Vue/Vuex.
-MarkText can be split in three parts: the core called Muya, the main- and renderer process.
+MarkDartix is a realtime preview (WYSIWYG) editor for markdown with various markdown extensions, and our philosophy is to keep things clean, simple, and minimal.
+The application is built with Dart and Flutter.
+Currently, we're using a few platform-specific libraries, and our UI is built with Flutter.
+MarkDartix can be split into three parts: the core called Muya, the main process, and the renderer process.

 Muya provides realtime preview and markdown editing via multiple modules based on a block structure.
-You can imagine it as the editor backend with modules for markdown parsing, data store as block structure, markdown document transformations according CommonMark and GitHub Flavored Markdown specification with some extra specifications, event listeners and an exporter to generate standalone HTML and markdown files but also to generate the WYSIWYG editor.
-Muya is single threaded as well as MarkText but use asynchronous functions to boost performance.
+You can imagine it as the editor backend with modules for markdown parsing, data store as block structure, markdown document transformations according to CommonMark and GitHub Flavored Markdown specification with some extra specifications, event listeners, and an exporter to generate standalone HTML and markdown files but also to generate the WYSIWYG editor.
+Muya is single-threaded as well as MarkDartix but uses asynchronous functions to boost performance.

-> NOTE: MarkText's source-code editor is provided by CodeMirror and not well optimized nor feature rich.
-It's not part of Muya and an editor (renderer process) feature that load the markdown text from Muya (export), operate on it and re-import the text into Muya when switching to preview mode.
+> NOTE: MarkDartix's source-code editor is provided by a Dart-based code editor and is not well optimized nor feature-rich.
+It's not part of Muya and is an editor (renderer process) feature that loads the markdown text from Muya (export), operates on it, and re-imports the text into Muya when switching to preview mode.

-> NOTE: Muya requires a core refactoring to provide better modularization, APIs and plugins.
-Furthermore, the data structure need improvements for better performance and stability.
+> NOTE: Muya requires a core refactoring to provide better modularization, APIs, and plugins.
+Furthermore, the data structure needs improvements for better performance and stability.

 The editor represents the view and is split into two parts.
-The first is the main process that have full access to Electron and all OS features.
-It's mainly used for IO, user interaction with native dialogs and controlls the editor windows.
+The first is the main process that has full access to Flutter and all OS features.
+It's mainly used for IO, user interaction with native dialogs, and controls the editor windows.
 The main process should not (be long) blocked by synchronous operations.
 The renderer process is the real editor and also a host for Muya.
-It's responsible for all graphical elements (`src/renderer/components`), data (`src/renderer/store`) and data synchronization.
-A renderer process is spawned for each window, operates on its own and is controlled by the main process.
-It contains two text editors: the realtime preview editor provided by Muya and the source-code one by CodeMirror with special features such as tabs, sidebar and editing features.
+It's responsible for all graphical elements (`lib/renderer/components`), data (`lib/renderer/store`), and data synchronization.
+A renderer process is spawned for each window, operates on its own, and is controlled by the main process.
+It contains two text editors: the realtime preview editor provided by Muya and the source-code one by a Dart-based code editor with special features such as tabs, sidebar, and editing features.

 ### Application entry points